 Divorce: Why Men Find Women Sexy Who Can Manage a Budget

-Have you heard the gents complaining about waiting while their partner is trying on clothes, and why does it take so long?
-To the extent, that some shopping centres are thinking up ways to keep men entertained as they know it will bring in more women shoppers.
+Have you heard the gents complaining about waiting while their partner is trying on clothes.
+Why does it take so long?
+To the extent, that some shopping centres are thinking up ways to keep men entertained.
+Knowing it will bring in more women shoppers if their partners are happy.

 Today, their masculine brain still thinks the same.
 Whether they are in construction or IT, men still see going to work as a form of protection and security.
 It pays the bills, it feeds the family and keeps them warm.